RazAPIx64/R-Naming-Convention-Testing-Documentation-Utility/Closures/loadstring.md

 function loadstring(source: string, chunk: string?): (...any?) -> (...any?) | string?
 ```
 Executes luau code (`source`) as bytecode by compiling the source into bytecode and loading it.

-:warning: **WARNING**: You must load the global environment & variables from the environment when making this function.
+**WARNING**: You must load the global environment & variables from the environment when making this function.

 `chunk` is used as debug information for errors. if nil, return a randomized string or return an empty string